Toggle Dark Mode

 The Devil Is in the Details

 Apple’s public announcement of the program was vague, and the actual details of the program are only being released to developers who agree to a strict non-disclosure agreement.
-However, the Post received a 50-page PDF from the new program that reveals a strict set of restrictions that Apple has placed on how third-party manufacturers and customers will be able to interact with its Find My network, and it paints a somewhat bleaker picture for some.
+However, the Post received a 50-page PDF from the new program that reveals a strict set of restrictions that Apple has imposed on third-party manufacturers, restricting how their devices will be able to interact with its Find My network — and it paints a somewhat bleaker picture for some.

 For example, devices that are tied to the Find My app will be prohibited from using other competing services simultaneously.
-So for example, if Tile were to join Apple’s Find My Network, they’d have to give up their own Tile app ecosystem in order to tie directly into Apple’s.
-It’s a bit unclear whether this is a choice that could be made by customers — such as whether a Tile owner could choose to register their tag with Find My or the Tile app — but it’s definitely clear that both cannot be used with the same tag.
+So for example, if Tile were to join Apple’s Find My Network, they’d have to give up their own Tile app ecosystem to tie directly into Apple’s.
+It’s a bit unclear whether this is a choice that could be made by customers — whether a Tile owner could choose to register their tag with Find My or the Tile app — but it’s definitely clear that both cannot be used with the same tag at the same time.

 Security and Privacy

 To be fair, Apple may be doing this at least partially for security and privacy reasons.
-Apple’s Find My Network has been built in a very secure manner, using randomized Bluetooth IDs and sophisticated encryption to ensure that it’s not possible for anybody but the owner to actually located a device that’s part of the network.
-It’s actually a very good design, and a very clever one, but allowing the tags to also be tracked by other location services networks could create a chink in that armour.
-Further, it may also require item tracking tags to be registered to the network in a specific way that may not be compatible with other tracking services.
+Apple’s Find My Network has been built in a very secure manner, using randomized Bluetooth IDs and sophisticated encryption to ensure that it’s not possible for anybody but the owner to actually locate a device that’s part of the network.
+It’s actually a very good design, and a really clever one, and allowing the tags to also be tracked by other location services networks could create a chink in that armour.
+It may also simply require item tracking tags to be registered to the network in a specific way that may not be compatible with other tracking services.

-Apple actually faces similar concerns with HomeKit, where it’s also created one of the most secure home automation systems available, with gaping holes that are created by compatibility with other internet-of-things devices that may have their own services, even beyond Alexa and Google Home.
+Apple actually faces similar concerns with HomeKit, where it’s also created one of the most secure home automation systems available.
+Gaping holes are potentially opened by allowing compatibility with other internet-of-things devices that have their own services — even beyond Alexa and Google Home.
 For example, Philips Hue lights can be controlled by HomeKit or through the Hue app, which uses Philips’ own online service to do so.
-This provides another point for hackers to access that bypasses the great security that Apple has built into HomeKit.
-In fact, this is actually why Apple has partnered with several manufacturers to offer HomeKit-enabled routers.
+This provides another point of access for hackers that bypasses the tight security that Apple has built into HomeKit.
+This is why Apple has partnered with several manufacturers to offer HomeKit-enabled routers.

-Of course, there’s a big difference between a hacker playing with your lights and actually tracking the location of you or your personal items, so it’s understandable that Apple may want to be a lot more cautious with its Find My Network.
-Further, unlike HomeKit where it was coming into a somewhat established market, it doesn’t necessarily have to worry about catering to a large ecosystem of existing accessories — it’s in a much better place to try and set the tone of the new system.
+Of course, there’s a big difference between a hacker playing with your lights and someone actually tracking the location of you or your personal items, so it’s understandable that Apple wants to be a lot more cautious with its Find My Network.
+Further, where HomeKit was coming into an established market, Apple doesn’t have to worry about catering to a large ecosystem of existing accessories with its Find My network, so it’s in a much better place to try and set the tone of the new system.

 For its part, Apple is denying that its policies are anticompetitive, arguing that the goal of its new open Find My Network is to actually open up the playing field to even more competition.
 As Apple spokesperson Alex Kirschner notes, many smaller companies don’t have the resources to build their own location-finding service, adding that “If you were a smaller player interested in getting into the finding space and you haven’t built a finding network, this allows you to do that.”